rootiest/zippy_guides/guides/mesh.md

 Then restart Klipper.

-Credit to [u/davidosmithII](https://www.reddit.com/user/davidosmithII/) who came up with the idea and created the original macro to do it.
+Credit to davidosmithII who came up with the idea and created the original macro to do it.

 > Now supports beacon in addition to bltouch and probe.